-Scholarships
+Did you know there are scholarships for students who are tall, left-handed, golf caddies or vegetarians?
+Scholarships are as diverse as students are!
 Scholarships are a form of gift aid-money that does not have to be repaid.
 You will want to invest your time into conducting your own scholarship search to locate this free money.
 There are many scholarships awarded each year.
 Some scholarships are based on academics or athletics, but thousands are based on a variety of other criteria:

-- The high school you attended

-- The community in which you grew up
+- The high school you attended - The community in which you grew up

 - · Community service you performed

 - The program of study you intend to pursue

 - How much financial need you demonstrate

 - Hobbies, skills or special interests